Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

-According to this definition, it is necessary to label any new vertices introduced at the intersection of folds and lines.
-It follows from the discussion in Section \ref{subsec:geom-interpret} that these labels must be given by the 3-morphism $\Omega_\mu: \eta_G^*\circ (\mu\Box G^\#)\Rrightarrow \eta_{F}^*\circ (F\Box\#\mu)$ defined in \eqref{omega_mu}.
-As explained there, interaction of $\Omega_\mu$ with the unit 2-morphisms, the horizontal composition and the Gray product is determined by the coherence data of the functor of strict tricategories $\#$ (see Figure \ref{foldcrossconsist3}) and the evaluations of diagrams related by sliding lines over a cusp are related by the natural isomorphisms $\Theta:\#\#\to 1$, $\Gamma: *\#*\#\to 1$ (see Figures \ref{foldcrossgamma2} and \ref{foldcrosstheta}).
+\begin{definition} Let $\mathcal G$ be a Gray category with duals.
+A {\bf diagram for $\mathcal G$} is a three-dimensional diagram $D$ together with a labelling of its minimal progressive subdivision $S$ with elements of $\mathcal G$ that makes $S$ into a Gray category diagram.
+This labelling is required to be such that the fold lines are labelled appropriately with either $\eta_F$ or $\eta^*_F$, the cusps with $T_F$, $T_F^{-1}$, $*T_F$, or $*T_F^{-1}$, the minima and maxima for lines by $\epsilon_\mu$ or $\epsilon_\mu^*$, and the minima and maxima for folds by $\epsilon_{\eta_F}$, $\epsilon_{\eta_F}^*$, $\epsilon^*_{\eta_F}$ or $\epsilon^*_{\eta_F^*}$, as shown in Figure \ref{saddle}.
+The {\bf evaluation of $D$} is defined as the evaluation of $S$. \end{definition} According to this definition, any new vertices introduced at the intersection of folds and lines are labelled with a 3-morphism but these are not constrained.
+It follows from the discussion in Section \ref{subsec:geom-interpret} that, in one case of the intersection of a fold and a line, a canonical label is given by the 3-morphism $\Omega_\mu\colon \eta_G^*\circ (\mu\Box G^\#)\Rrightarrow \eta_{F}^*\circ (F\Box\#\mu)$ defined in \eqref{omega_mu}.
+As explained there, the interaction of $\Omega_\mu$ with the unit 2-morphisms, the horizontal composition and the Gray product is determined by the coherence data of the functor of 2-strict tricategories $\#$ (see Figure \ref{foldcrossconsist3}) and the evaluations of diagrams related by sliding lines over a cusp are related by the natural isomorphisms $\Theta\colon\#\#\to 1$, $\Gamma\colon *\#{*}\#\to 1$ (see Figures \ref{foldcrossgamma2} and \ref{foldcrosstheta}).
 Together with the strictification result from Section \ref{sec:strictification}, which implies that this data is coherent, this suggests that the labels $\Omega_\mu$ at the folds are canonical and can be omitted, since any two diagrams constructed from such labellings should be related by a unique 3-morphism.
 However, this aspect is not analysed systematically in this paper, and in the following we restrict attention to diagrams where there are no such vertices.

-\begin{definition} A three-dimensional diagram is called standard if there are no folds meeting vertices or lines. \end{definition}
+\begin{definition} A three-dimensional diagram is called {\bf standard} if there are no folds meeting vertices or lines. \end{definition}